learn-co-students/sec-development-self-assessment-mod-4-sec-development-self-assessment-mod-4-1561404587/README.md

 For this project, you’ll be building out a React application that displays a list of student grades.

 Part of what this code challenge is testing is your ability to follow given instructions.
 While you will have some freedom in how you implement the features, be sure to carefully read the directions and follow the steps in order to build the application.
-You will be assessed based on how many of the deliverables you complete, and _completing them out of order will result in a lower score_.
+You will be assessed based on how many of the deliverables you complete and _completing them out of order will result in a lower score_.

 ## Setup
 1) First fork and clone down the backend repository and get the API running locally.
 The repo and directions to run it locally can be found here: